hgyxbll/cheat/README.md

 # CHEAT

+CHEAT stands for C Header Embedded Automated Testing or something like that.
-CHEAT is a minimal unit testing framework for the C programming language.
+It is a minimal unit testing framework for the C programming language.
-Its primary use cases are small projects and systems for embedded platforms.
 It has no dependencies and requires no installation or configuration.
-The design philosophy is that time spent not writing tests is time wasted.
-Only a header file and a statement block is needed.
+Only a header file and a test case is needed.

 	#include <cheat.h>